-The play in Western legal orders of historically given criteria of justice, involving identification of the principal criteriatypes and the socio-economic contexts in which each has tended to prevail in the creation or transformation of legal precepts.
-Intellectual demonstrability as well as social effecttiveness but it is not an objective to demonstrate any particular criterion as 'the correct' criterion.
+The play in Western legal orders of historically given criteria of justice, involving identification of the principal criteriatypes and the socio-economic contexts in which each has tended to be influential in the creation or transformation of legal precepts.
+The subject is concerned with intellectual demonstrability as well as social effectiveness of criteria, but it is not an objective to demonstrate any particular criterion.